alycet/yelp_realtime_streaming/README.md

 ## Project Execution Flow

 1. **Set Up the Environment**:
-      - Clone the repository from GitHub**:
+      - Clone the repository from GitHub:
       - Naviagate to the project directory.
-      - Use Docker Compose to launch and initialize the Spark cluster (master and worker nodes)
+      - Use Docker Compose to launch and initialize the Spark cluster (master and worker nodes).

 2. **Initialize the TCP/IP Socket**:
       - Submit socket streaming job to cluster to start the TCP/IP socket server to simulate real-time data streaming.